Updated on May 17, 2023

 Test a tiny portion of the plant 24 hours before you plan to apply just to make sure the plant isn’t sensitive.
 Then, pour around the base of the plant, being careful not to get any on the plant itself.

-The roots will soak up the neem, turning it into a systemic insecticide which won’t harm beneficial insects, is safe for use 24 hours before harvesting crops, and will kill any pest that chews or pierces the plant.
+The roots will soak up the neem, turning it into a systemic insecticide which won’t harm beneficial insects.
+It’s safe for use 24 hours before harvesting crops and will kill any pest that chews or pierces the plant.

-Once in the pest, it mimics an insect’s natural hormones, interrupting their development and fertility, and sometimes tricking them into starvation.
+Once in the pest, it mimics an insect’s natural hormones.
+The chemical interrupts their development and fertility, sometimes even tricking them into starvation.

 While a slow killer, its effectiveness is absolute.
 Reapply every three weeks as a preventative against all sorts of nasties.